usnistgov/gzaprsros/Worlds/Readme.md

-So, an attempt was made to reduce the computational overhead by making objects such as trays and tables to be static to avoid the physics collision overhead.
 The configuration to make this simulation visualization is:
 	Version=6, Debug=0, Motoman=1, Fanuc=1, Safety=1, Camera=1, Conveyor=1, Furniture=1, ROS Plugins=1